Alexander-Wilms/Advanced-Programming-Techniques/UML diagrams.md

 * double-click on UnitTest/test/main.gcda
 * Show coverage for the whole selected binary

+I achieved a coverage of 100% for both CLifoBuffer and CRpnCalculator

 ### Discovered errors:

 * indirectly: SEGFAULT (can't be detected by CppUnit), but was triggered by a test case